ducvu0907/eco-route/README.md

 ```bash
 npx expo run:android
 ```

-[!NOTE]
-Make sure your emulator or physical device is running and connected.
+**Note**: Make sure your emulator or physical device is running and connected.